Skip to content

 The Loom Guide

-A complete, single-page reference for the Loom macOS workspace app.
+A complete, single-page reference for the Loom workspace app.
 Covers installation, every pane, every settings tab, the agent stack, the kanban, the auto-update pipeline, the release flow, and the underlying architecture.

 Loom is a personal command center for builders.
 One window holds your terminal, editor, AI agent, and task board side by side.
 Local-first, no tenants, no tiers, no cloud sync.